Try: Ontario salmon licence non-resident ice fishing

 4

 Manitoba rules change by division and by waterbody.
-Use the current Manitoba Anglers Guide for open seasons, limits, special closures, and any lake-specific restrictions before you travel.
+Check the current Manitoba Anglers Guide for open seasons, limits, special closures, and any lake-specific restrictions before you travel.

 2026 Licence, Season, and Free Fishing Dates